It’s to Die For: Caring for the Poor in an Age of Consumerism

 Fear of the unknown?
 Absolutely.

 Let’s go back a ways.
-There are many people in the Old and New Testament that were afraid to trust God; afraid of the unknown, “You want me to do what?”
-They came up with some pretty lame excuses considering they were arguing with God himself.
+Many people in the Old and New Testament were afraid to trust God, fearful of the unknown, “You want me to do what?”
+They came up with some pretty lame excuses, considering they were arguing with God Himself.

 Coming out of our comfort zones and believing we have gifts to be used for God’s kingdom is just too hard to get our heads around.
-But, it’s true.
-When I have the opportunity to share my story, I have heard so many people tell me they can’t imagine God working in their lives like that.
+But it’s true.
+When I had the opportunity to share my story, I heard so many people tell me they couldn’t imagine God working in their lives like that.
 I have to remind them of the heathen I was before God caught my attention.
-And when that did happen it wasn’t a sudden thrust into a world I knew nothing about…
+And when that did happen, it wasn’t a sudden thrust into a world I knew nothing about…

-God isn’t in the business of scaring us to death to get his point across.
+God isn’t in the business of scaring us to death to get His point across.
 He knows each one of us intimately.
-He knows how to gently encourage our trust in him and the fact that our lives have a purpose.
+He knows how to gently encourage our trust in Him.
 Just little moments of grace, then more to follow, like a child learning to crawl, then holding onto something sturdy to stand before he could trust enough to walk…and then run.

-When we doubt ourselves Satan gets all giddy inside.
-When we question God’s call to us, the kingdom work he has planned for us to do never gets done.
+When we doubt ourselves, Satan gets all giddy inside.
+When we question God’s call to us, the kingdom work He has planned for us to do never gets done.
 And Satan cheers.
-Sure, he could go find someone else, but with the number of us who are never willing to step out of our comfort zones, that leaves him with limited resources.
+Sure, He could go find someone else, but the number of us who are never willing to step out of our comfort zones leaves Him with limited resources.

 And Satan cheers again.